mang022/simple-test/README.md

 ## Caution
 - The time limit is 40 minutes.
 - You can search for it, but please show me the screen you search for.
 - API key is for free tier.
-It means that you can't use a base, symbol parameters.
+It means that you can't use a base, symbol as parameter.